gdad-s-river/gdad-s-river.github.io/_posts/2017-01-01-goodbye-sapient.md

 Yash was always outspoken, tinkering with things, wonderful person that could keep you up on Saturdays to execute an idea, only if you had a decent will to do so.
 I'll remember every React Redux and other conversations we had.
 Too interesting to forget just like that.

 NChaugTalks was always lovely, passionate about what she was responsible for an wanted to do, sometimes hard on herself, but in a goodway, the way I'm going to me hard on myself in terms of habit and routine.
 She's polygot in terms of technology, so are Yash, and PB.
 And she is the only person that I know that sometimes actively feel at stretch, limited by not exploring things other than just web dev.

+I met Abhijeet _chalte firte_.
+He kept teasing Rishabh, before you knew it, I hit him hard on his bum _chalte firte_, that's how I got to know him.
+We went on one bike trip, boy it was a good one.
+He shared some things on the way, I'm glad he shared them with me.

+I was so inspired by Suvarna that I stayed night tried to copy paste stuff and [make a good farewell online](https://suvi277.github.io/) (beware it's not responsive) card sorta thing, because I'd forgot to bring an actual one, which I was liable for in the team.
+Just one look of her back straighened up in the chair could make you sit upright on your chair and work.

 Subin was my new Manager after Ashok.
 He's a wonderful team player, very vigilant, professional, caring for his team mates, and always up for getting things done right.
 I'm very grateful for him, for being very appreciative of everything.
 I couldn't have had a better second project Manager, I'm sure.
 And he's a [wonderful photographer](https://subinpaul.com/).